Flo56958/MineTinker/README.md

 features and bugfixes planned for the next release which can vary greatly with further development.
 If you cannot wait on a feature you want to add to MineTinker you are more than welcome to add the feature yourself and send us a pull request.
 I you need support on a code topic, we are glad to assist!
-(But please do not anoy us with questions on release schedules and how long untill a feature is implemented.)
+(But please do not anoy us with questions on release schedules and how long until a feature is implemented.)

 ## How to contribute to this repository:
 MineTinker is in active development and we are constantly fixing bugs and adding new features.